PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 05:18:33
+Last updated: 2024-04-07 05:19:06
-Random Quote: Damn it, Ted!
-I was about to drop some sweet word play about logarithms and getting into a rhythm with my log. - Barney Stinson
+Random Quote: Talk about being a few sardines short of a can. - Bucky Barnes